sahilgupta/sbi-fx-ratekeeper/README.md

 ### Credits

-Credit for data prior to Dec 2022 goes to the amazing work of [Shivam Khandelwal](https://github.com/skbly7).
+Credit for bulk of the data prior to Dec 2022 goes to the amazing work of [Shivam Khandelwal](https://github.com/skbly7).
 He has been saving the PDF files of SBI's daily forex rates on GitHub since 2020 at [https://github.com/skbly7/sbi-tt-rates-historical]

+Some of the old data has also been downloaded from Internet Archive Wayback Machine.